Ayesh1998/Crafts-store-NextJS-Tailwind-CSS/README.md

 - User can login to the system using login.
 - If the user is an admin,
   - Can see the analytics about crafts sales.
-  - Can add, edit and delete crafts.
+  - Can add, edit and delete crafts (Add only image links from  "https://unsplash.com/" domain to crafts ).
 - If the user is a buyer
   - Can see the analytics about bought crafts.
   - Can add crafts to basket and see them in checkout.